Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Shock Troop Upgrade <a name="ShockTroopUpgrade_unitAbility"></a>
 <div>

-After a player wins an Invasion Combat [Invasion Combat](#user-content-InvasionCombats) as the attacker and takes control of the planet, one of her units with this ability on the planet may be replaced with a [Shock Troop](#user-content-ShockTroop).
+After a player wins an Invasion Combat [Invasion Combat](#user-content-InvasionCombats) as the attacker and takes control of the planet, one of her surviving units with this ability on the planet may be replaced with a [Shock Troop](#user-content-ShockTroop).
 </div>

 #### Space Cannon (*n*) <a name="SpaceCannon_unitAbility"></a>